|

 Blue Zone Quality Food

-What is especially wonderful about the restaurants in Nosara is that the Nicoya Peninsula is one of the world’s Blue Zones, known for having some of the longest-living residents thanks to a more nutrient-rich agriculture system.
+What is especially wonderful about the restaurants in Nosara is that the Nicoya Peninsula sits in one of the world’s recognized Blue Zones, known for having some of the longest-living residents thanks to a mix of lifestyle factors.

-I’ve consistently found that even when I eat “naughty” things in Nosara, I still feel better after eating them than in the States as the ingredients are just way better.
+While that doesn’t mean that everything in Nosara is automatically “healthy,” it does mean that it’s easier to find fresh and nourishing options here when you want to.
+I’ve consistently found that even when I eat “naughty” things in Nosara, I still feel better after eating them than in the States as the ingredients just feel better.

 So rest assured you can eat here to your heart’s desire and not feel too guilty about it!